 You can purchase tamarind as a pod, dried in blocks or as a concentrate in jars, from Asian and Indian groceries.
 In many places it is harder to get the pod.
 The concentrate is most convenient but the dried blocks have better flavour.

-To make tamarind juice, measure the dried pulp and soak it in hot water for at least 5 minutes before squeezing it to extract the juice, discarding the seeds, fibre and any skin.
+To make tamarind juice, measure the dried pulp and soak it in hot water for 10-15 minutes before squeezing it to extract the juice, discarding the seeds, fibre and any skin.
 As tamarind liquid keeps well in the fridge, larger lots can be made by simmering tamarind pulp in water (1 part tamarind to 3 parts water) for 30 mins, then pass through a coarse sieve.
 Discard the fibre and seeds and refrigerate the rest.

 Kokum, or gambodge, is a fruit similar to an orange and is used as a souring agent in the same way as tamarind is.
 The fruit is bright orange when ripe but is used dried in cooking, when the fruit segments have shrivelled to small black leathery pieces.
 It is usually removed before eating.

 Tamarind is ubiquitous in the cuisine of South India where many dishes will contain tamarind.
 Other dishes that feature tamarind can be found here.

 Feel free to browse recipes from our Retro Recipes series – vegetarian recipes from our first blog 1995 – 2006.
 You might also like our Spice information here.
 Or you might like to browse our Indian Essentials series here.
 Check out our easy Indian recipes here and here.